Symptoms of Concussions

 If symptoms persist or worsen, the intensity is decreased until symptom resolution occurs.
 If symptoms are no longer present, the intensity is increased until normal function is restored under normal day-to-day conditions.
 After graduating from your treatment at WPT, it is still important to be on the lookout for warning signs of unresolved symptoms.
 Should any symptoms come back or new symptoms occur, further consultation with the medical team is warranted.

-For more information click here or call Wright Physical Therapy at any of our locations.
+Check out how we treat concussions or call Wright Physical Therapy at any of our locations.
 We will guide the concussed person back to their game as quickly and safely as possible, whatever their game may be.